PLEASE NOTE: THIS COURSE/TRIP WILL NOT BE OFFERED FOR SPRING 2024.

 Instructors: Professor Rachel Kowal (firstname.lastname@example.org) and Professor Hans Taparia (email@example.com)

 This course combines a unique social entrepreneurship experience, hands-on business learning and cultural immersion in Ghana.
 You will study how to design and implement social entrepreneurship projects.
-You will then directly apply their ideas and business knowledge in NYU Stern’s partner Ghanaian village over spring break.
+You will then directly apply their ideas and business knowledge in NYU Stern’s partner Ghanaian community.
 Social impact projects include expanding 3 micro-businesses—a batik cooperative, a clean water business and a mango farm—incubated by previous classes, implementing educational technology, and teaching business skills (accounting, marketing, management, and finance).
-Social Entrepreneurship in Ghana promotes sustainability and socio-economic growth in the village of Waodze Tsatoe, Ghana.
-This will be the sixth year of engagement between NYU Stern students and the Waodze Tsatoe community.
+Social Entrepreneurship in Ghana promotes sustainability and socio-economic growth in Waodze Tsatoe, Ghana.
+This will be the eighth year of engagement between NYU Stern students and the Woadze Tsatoe community.

 This 3-credit course can count towards:

 - Global Business co-concentration

 - Social Entrepreneurship minor (joint with Wagner)